mav-rik/vanilla-forms/README.md

 - `"touched-on-blur"`: Validates a field once it has been changed and lost focus.
 - `"on-blur"`: Validates a field when it loses focus, regardless of whether its value has changed.
 - `"on-submit"`: Delays all validations until the form is submitted.
-- `"none"`: Disables automatic validation, allowing for manual trigger control.
+- `"none"`: Disables automatic validation.

 After the first validation trigger, subsequent validations for a field occur on every change to ensure the user receives immediate feedback as they correct errors.